Emilio Carranza: Carranza Memorial Park

 Following the crash in 1928, a small marker was placed where the aviator's body was found.
 Following the monument placement in 1931, a park was created to memorialize the aviator in 1933.
 The park originally comprised 10 acres.
 However, it was absorbed into Wharton State Forrest.
-There is a monument sign close to the monument which states "Monument - Captain Emilio Carranza fell to his death while returning to Mexico on a good will flight in 1928.
+There is a monument sign close to the monument which state:s "Monument - Captain Emilio Carranza fell to his death while returning to Mexico on a good will flight in 1928.
 Pennies of Mexican Children".

-Introduced June 24, 1999 by Senator Leonard T. Connors Jr and Diane Allen Senate bill No. 2025 establishes the "Emilio Carranza Memorial Commission"; it additionally appropriates $95,000.
+Introduced June 24, 1999, by Senator Leonard T. Connors Jr and Diane Allen Senate bill No. 2025 establishes the "Emilio Carranza Memorial Commission"; it additionally appropriates $95,000.
 The focus of the bill was to primarily provide for the restoration and maintenance of the Emilio Carranza memorial monument.

 On July 8, 2005, the memorial which was vandalized was restored.
 Two men were charged in connection to the monument vandalization which was spray-painted in May 2005 with "white power" and "Die all Wetbacks".
 There was also a swastika.
 The work was performed by T. Scott Kreilick, whose Pennsylvania-based conservation company have also restored headstones at the U.S. Military Academy at West Point and New York City's botanical garden.

 In 2007, documentary filmmaker Dr Robert A. Emmons Jr. completed and premiered a feature-length documentary (Goodwill: The Flight of Emilio Carranza) which detailed the life of Carranza and the role of the American Legion Post 11 as well as the town of Chatsworth, New Jersey's involvement in his recovery and memorial.
 According to Emmons Jr: "Goodwill, the documentary film, presents Carranza's life and the legacy he has left in both Mexico and the United States of America.
 The film goes further as it investigates the differences between Carranza's legacy in these two nations brought on by social, political, and historical factors.
-Finally, the film is meant to be bring another layer to Carranza and Lindbergh's goal of establishing a lasting goodwill between these two nations."
+Finally, the film is meant to bring another layer to Carranza and Lindbergh's goal of establishing a lasting goodwill between these two nations."

 In April 2009, J&J Video Producers of Chicago premiered their documentary film titled "FLYING WITH EMILIO".
 The documentary details the life of Emilio Carranza and the continued role of the American Legion Post 11 of Mount Holly, NJ's involvement in his recovery and their annual Memorial Service.

 On July 11, 2015, the 87th annual Tribute was attended by Commander of the Mexican Air Force, Lt.
 Gen. Carlos Antonio Rodriguez-Munguia and Maj.
 Gen. Victor Aguirre-Serna who presented a wreath.
 A portrait and model of his airplane were on display during the ceremony.